backend-mentoring/teaching_topics/ssh/lesson-plan.md

   [enter password]
   ```

+  - this makes use of password authentication before publickey authentication is available

 5. Open a secure shell session using **publickey authentication**.

   ```
   > ssh -i ~/.ssh/keyname username@hostname
   ```

+  - we should talk about the advantages/disadvantages of publickey authentication over password authentication

 6. Mastering ssh with **ssh_config**.